seanmiddleditch/nanofmt/docs/api.rst

 Two member functions, ``parse`` and ``format``, must be implemented on the specialized structure for nanofmt to work.

-.. cpp:struct:: template <typename T> struct nanofmt::formatter
+.. cpp:struct:: template<typename T> nanofmt::formatter

   Custom formatter.
 May include any member variables necesasry to convey format information from ``parse`` to ``format``.